Josenewmano/reviews/README.md

 # reviews

-This is a collection of all of the 1 hour code reviews conducted as part of my **[Makers Academy](https://github.com/makersacademy)** learning
+This is a collection of all of the 1 hour coding process reviews conducted as part of my **[Makers Academy](https://github.com/makersacademy)** learning